BSX Boston Scientific

 Valuation

-The current pricing of the company reads trailing P/E of 32.38, forward P/E of 18.16, PEG of 0.97.
-A meaningful compression from trailing to forward P/E implies analysts are projecting earnings growth that could re-rate the company favorably if delivered.
+The current pricing of the company reads trailing P/E of 23.76, forward P/E of 16.60, PEG of 0.91.
+The trailing-to-forward compression is moderate — supportive of valuation, but not a dramatic signal of earnings acceleration.
 The PEG ratio is low enough to suggest the valuation is supported by earnings growth expectations rather than multiple expansion alone.
-The aggregate current ratio of 1.62 points to adequate liquidity for the company.
+The aggregate current ratio of 1.90 points to adequate liquidity for the company.
 In aggregate, the valuation reads as fair to moderately stretched — leaving the investment case dependent on earnings execution rather than multiple expansion.

 Margins & Cash Generation